Help transform WBUR for generations to come.Support

 WBUR is in a unique position to address one of the most important issues of our time—the environment.
 The public needs a trusted voice to explore, report on and explain this essential topic.
 The need is real and urgent.

 Changes to our climate and the natural world pose serious threats to our communities, our health and our planet—yet there is a lack of environmental coverage in local and national news outlets.
 Just a few years ago, only 1.2 percent of news headlines in the U.S. addressed environmental topics.
 This deficit in our media diet has left us poorly informed about the planet that we inhabit.
-To meet this major challenge, WBUR will build a multimedia, multiplatform reporting team to provide serious, in-depth and compelling environmental coverage.
+To meet this major challenge, WBUR has built a multimedia, multiplatform reporting team to provide serious, in-depth and compelling environmental coverage.

 OUR PLAN: LAUNCHING IN-DEPTH ENVIRONMENTAL REPORTING